AdobeDocs/media-analytics.en/help/reporting/metrics/picture-in-picture-count.md

 ## How this metric is calculated

-This count is incremented on every picture-in-picture state-start event.
+The media backend increments this count on every picture-in-picture state-start event.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |